 Remember, pumping should not hurt.
 If it hurts:

 Unlike formula, breast milk is anti-infective, antibacterial, antifungal, and antiviral.

 Breastmilk will stay good:

-The milk ejection reflex or “let down” reflex is the sudden rushing down of the milk.
-Milk will flow quickly even if the baby is not breastfeeding at the time.
-Some women may feel thirsty, sweaty, sleepy, or dizzy during a milk ejection reflex.
+The milk ejection reflex or “let down” reflex is a sudden release of the milk from the breast.
+Milk may flow quickly even if the baby is not breastfeeding at the time.
+Sometimes a mother may have a milk ejection just hearing the baby move around or utter baby sounds, or begin to cry.
+The mother may feel thirsty, sweaty, sleepy, or dizzy during a milk ejection reflex but this is unusual.
 However, many women do not feel this milk ejection response ever in their whole breastfeeding experience even though everything is going beautifully with breastfeeding.
 You do not need to feel or be aware of the milk ejection reflex in order for the baby to be getting milk (see the video clips to see if the baby is getting milk well or not).
 Some women only become aware of it after the first few weeks while others feel it only at the beginning and no longer do after the first few weeks.
 This has absolutely no bearing on milk supply.

 If your baby is not present, you can encourage the milk ejection reflex artificially by thinking about having your baby in your arms or at your breast or having a picture of your baby to look at or keeping a piece of his clothing next to you.